^

 13 May 2024, 13:15

 Most women experience menopause between the ages of 45 and 55.
-However, about 1% of women experience menopause before age 40, which is known as premature menopause or premature ovarian failure (POI), and they are at higher risk of long-term health problems such as like heart disease.
-The causes are largely unknown, but can occur spontaneously or as a result of certain medical procedures such as chemotherapy or surgical removal of the ovaries.
-Hormone replacement therapy (HRT) is the most common treatment, but most women with premature menopause do not take these medications as recommended.
+However, about 1% of women experience menopause before age 40, which is known as premature menopause or premature ovarian failure (POI), and they are at higher risk of long-term health problems such as heart disease.
+The causes are largely unknown, but can occur spontaneously or as a result of certain medical procedures, such as chemotherapy or surgical removal of the ovaries.
+Hormone replacement therapy (HRT) is the most common treatment, but most women with premature menopause do not take these drugs as recommended.

 In this study, researchers from the University of Oulu and Oulu University Hospital examined 5,817 women who were diagnosed with spontaneous or surgical premature ovarian failure in Finland between 1988 and 2017.
 They compared these women with 22,859 women without POI and found that women with spontaneous premature ovarian failure were more than twice as likely to die from any cause or from heart disease, and more than four times as likely to die from cancer.
-However, the risk of death from all causes and cancer was approximately halved in women who used hormone replacement therapy for more than six months.
+However, the risk of death from all causes and cancer was reduced by about half in women who used hormone replacement therapy for more than six months.
 Women with surgically induced premature menopause had no additional risk of mortality.

-"Our study is one of the first to examine both surgical and spontaneous premature ovarian failure in women for all-cause cardiovascular and cancer-related mortality, and examines whether hormone replacement therapy for more than six months can reduce the risk "Our results suggest that special attention should be paid to the health of women with spontaneous premature ovarian failure to reduce excess mortality." - said Ms Hilla Haapakoski, PhD student at the University of Oulu.
+"Our study is one of the first to examine both surgical and spontaneous premature ovarian failure in women for all causes of mortality, cardiovascular and cancer-related, and to examine whether hormone replacement therapy for more than six months can reduce the risk of mortality.
+Our results suggest that special attention should be paid to the health of women with spontaneous premature ovarian failure to reduce excess mortality," said Ms Hilla Haapakoski, PhD student at the University of Oulu.

 You are reporting a typo in the following text: